Proven-Paradox/shaper-system/Handbook.md

 #### Hover
 You can fly up to five feet off the ground.
 This could represent wings that don’t quite have the strength to fully fly, a personal anti-gravity field, a spell that produces a hovering platform, or something similar.
 While not as versatile as fully functioning flight, this allows to you avoid hazards on the ground, reach a ledge that is otherwise too tall, cross the surface of a lake, and similar actions that require being slightly airborne.
 This does not completely protect you from falling damage; if you are suddenly more than five above the ground you will fall as normal.
-Reduce the damage you take when falling by half.
+Reduce Injuries you take when falling by half.

 #### Linguist
 You learn a language.
 This can represent scholarship and study or living in a multilingual culture.